ploomber/projects/debugging/README.md

 ploomber.exceptions.TaskBuildError: An error occurred when calling papermil.execute_notebook, partially executed notebook with traceback available at ...
 ```

-That's useful, it's telling us where we can find the partially executed notebook in case we want to take a look at it.
+That's useful, it tells us where we can find the partially executed notebook in case we want to take a look at it.
 A few lines up:

 ```
 ValueError: Found unknown categories ['d'] in column 1 during transform